MarkPearlCoZa/manager_readme/README.md

 My average day starts with an hour of reading and learning, during this time I usually find a private space to hide away which means I'm around... you just can't see me :-)

+I rarely take a lunch break, I prefer to eat and work although I always appreciate invitations to join you for lunch for special events or just to catch up.

 If I'm at my desk you are welcome to come over and interrupt me (I know that if I need some uninterupted time to move away from my desk).

-I rarely take a lunch break, I prefer to eat and work although I always appreciate an invite to join you for lunch.

 I usually work from home once a week on Monday's which I prefer to keep clear for deep thinking however if you have something that is urgent don't hesitate to reach out to me during this time.